Rover 200 / 25: Trim levels, variants, and facelift

+End of production

 Production of both cars was suspended in April 2005 when the company went into administration.
 In March 2005, the 25 won the "Bargain of the Year Award" at the Auto Express Used Car Honours: "The compact hatchback was recognised by the judges for the availability and affordability that help make five-year old examples an attractive purchase proposition."

 In late 2005, a prototype hybrid drivetrain version was seen in the Longbridge flight shed while Richard Porter was doing urban exploration of Longbridge for Top Gear magazine.
 "There was a Rover 25 which had a load of paperwork around it and it seemed like it had a hybrid drivetrain".
 They also had a 1st generation Toyota Prius parked at the side of the flight shed while MG was open and operational for benchmarking purposes prior to 2005.

 Specifications for the Rover 25 design were purchased by Shanghai Automotive Industry Corporation in early 2005, though new MG Rover Group owner, Nanjing Automobile Group now owns the tooling for the car.
 In 2008, the Streetwise, rebadged as the MG 3SW, was relaunched in China.